Results 2,021 to 2,040 of 2557

 I enjoyed it anyway, but it does have its problems.
 The final scene with Smith was very good, including the cameo.
 Peter Capaldi was great, looking forward to his turn as the Doctor.

-South Park's Woodland Critter Christmas remains the best Christmas special there is."Reason is the madness of the strongest"
+South Park's Woodland Critter Christmas remains the best Christmas special there is.to wound the autumnal city.

 I thought the Dr Who special was an incomprehensible mess, it certainly wasn't made for the casual who-viewer (or lapsed like me).
 I've always had a problem with Dr Who's science as magic thing, because it has a tendency to aim for emotion and character instead of actual story-telling, but for this newly gifted regeneration they didn't even give a rubbish explanation, it just kind of happened.